INCF/swc-specification/README.md

 Column index | Field | Description
 --- | --- | ---
 1 | Index | Sample identifier.
-A squential positive integer.
+A sequential positive integer.
 2 | Type | Type identifier.
 A positive integer.
 3 | X | X-position in micrometers
 4 | Y | Y-position in micrometers
 5 | Z | Z-position in micrometers
-6 | R | Radius in micrometers (half the cylinder thickness) 7 | Parent | Parent sample identifier.
+6 | R | Radius in micrometers (half the node thickness) 7 | Parent | Parent sample identifier.

 The basic set of types used in NeuroMorpho.org SWC files are: